levackt/secret-raffle/README.md

 # Secret Raffle

-## TESTNET RAFFLE
+## DEMO RAFFLE

-Post the account you entered with on the rocket.chat channel.
-We recommend using the account associated with your validator AND adding your validator name with `--memo "name"` when submitting so we can easily identify you.
-If a winner is selected that was not posted on the rocket.chat, did not have a memo when registering, or is not associated with a validator, a new winner will be selected.

-The contract address for the testnet is: `secret1jjwx5eyaz4e4h7w0jyz0dad8e2wm73d8dwkr8c` or label `raffle`
+Simple raffle demo

 ## Description
 This is a simple raffle game.
 The 'Raffle Host' will deploy an instance of this contract.

-Anyone can join the raffle, by submitting a transaction from their account.
-Each account can enter only once.
+Anyone can join the raffle, by submitting a transaction from their account, the more funds you send the greater your odds of winning.
+You can enter as many times as you like.

-When the raffle host decides to end the raffle, a winner will be chosen at random from all the accounts that registered
+When the raffle host decides to end the raffle, a winner will be chosen at random from all the accounts that entered.

 ## Usage